The rose that is in the garden is red.

 Do you see the difference?

 The rose that is in the garden is red.
 In the first sentence, the rose that is in the garden is red, as opposed to, say, the rose that is in the vase on the mantelpiece, which could be red too, though that is not specified; the other rose could be white, or yellow, but that’s immaterial, because we’re talking about the rose in the garden.
 We use that because the fact that that rose is in the garden is crucial to clarifying which rose we are talking about.
 That garden needs to be bolted to that rose, so we use that, and a that, at that(!), that’s unseparated from the rose by commas.
-The clause ‘that is in the garden’ is a restrictive clause, or a dependent clause, i.e., it restricts or specifies meaning, and our understanding of that sentence fundamentally depends on it: we’re talking about the rose in the garden.
+The clause ‘that is in the garden’ is a restrictive clause, i.e., it restricts or specifies meaning, and our understanding of that sentence fundamentally depends on it: we’re talking about the rose in the garden.

 Also note that the nonrestrictive which clause is set off by commas; it can be whipped out of the sentence, along with those commas, because it’s not essential.